Skip to content

 Check out our FAQs to learn everything about visiting Ylläs Bike Park before your visit.

 Ylläs Bike Park is open daily 11am–6pm during the summer season.
 The season starts on 13 June and runs through 27 September 2026.
 Follow our website and social channels for updates on exceptions and current information.
+See opening hours

 The most common reasons for closing the Gondola are strong wind, storms, or thunderstorms.
 The Gondola is never closed for cost-saving reasons.
 The crew operating the Gondola are on duty all day, even if the lift does not run for a single minute.